The Most Popular Eating Habits Across America

 Time to 'fess up: Do you dip everything in ranch dressing?
 Or do you hit the drive-thru at least once a week?
 Whether you answer yes or no to these questions could depend on where you live.
 Yes, regional eating habits are very real.

 Just like fashion and accents, eating habits can vary from region to region.
 There are some distinct differences in the healthy (and not-so-healthy!) habits we keep, based almost entirely on our location on the planet.
-This list is all in good fun, so chuckle along with us—and shake your head—at some of the most common food habits we have around the United States.
-And while we're talking about food from coast-to-coast, don't miss The Best Ice Cream Shop in Every State!
+This list is all in good fun, so chuckle along with us—and shake your head—at some of the most common regional eating habits around the United States.
+And while we're talking about food from coast to coast, don't miss The Best Ice Cream Shop in Every State!